ReggieS22/configure-ad/README.md

 <p>

-- Step 2.
+<strong>Step 2.
 Create two VMs (Azure)in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
+One will be a Domain Controller, the other will be a Client machine.<strong>

   - Create a virtual machine (Domain Controller) on and another virtual machine (Client-1) on Azure.
   - Name them DC-1 for the Domain Controller and Client-1 for the client machine